 I’m here to give you tools that I’m confident will help you transform your life, individually and in your relationship.

 This work is designed for ALL couples in a committed relationship regardless of sexual preference.
 You do not need to be married to benefit.
 If you have a strong relationship, this work will provide you with insights and tools to foster further closeness, friendship, and trust.
-If your relationship is rocky, this work will provide you with a greater understanding of your relationship and a road map and practices for repair.
+If your relationship is rocky, this work will provide you with a greater understanding of your relationship and a road map for repair.

 Starting therapy can feel a bit daunting.
 There's nothing worse than going to someone and feeling like that was a big waste of time and money!
 I get it.
 We want to know this will work for sure first and then commit.
 But the challenge is, without doing something, you'll never know what it's really like for yourself.